Stopping criteria

 get_reason(stopping_criterion::StoppingCriterion, stopping_criterion_state::StoppingCriterionState)

 Provide a reason in human readable text as to why a StoppingCriterion with StoppingCriterionState indicated to stop.
-If it does not indicate to stop, this should return an empty string.
+If it does not indicate to stop, this should return nothing.

 Providing the iteration at which this indicated to stop in the reason would be preferable.